 If you’ll be away from baking for a while and need to store your starter longer than a few weeks, it can go in the freezer.
 When ready to use it again, thaw it out in the refrigerator and refresh it a few times prior to baking with it.

 Remember, your starter is ready when it doubles in size, is bubbly and has a pleasant sweet-sour aroma.

 A Few Gluten Free Sourdough Starter Notes:

 - For leftover sourdough starter (discard), you can keep it in a jar for use in other recipes, give some away or throw it out.
-It can be used in gluten free pancake and waffle recipes without having to double it in size… and it’s absolutely delicious (recipes coming soon!)!
+It can be used in gluten free sourdough pancakes and waffle recipes without having to double it in size… and it’s absolutely delicious!
 I keep a jar in my refrigerator and refill it as I discard the leftover starter at refreshment time.
 The discard can be frozen too.